Skip to main content

 Sensory for the Food Industry

-• Sensory Research applies descriptive analysis, sensometrics, and advanced statistical tools to link sensory attributes with ingredients, processing, and physicochemical properties of food and beverages.
+• Applies descriptive analysis, sensometrics, and advanced statistical tools to link sensory attributes with ingredients, processing conditions, and physicochemical properties of foods and beverages.

-• The research spans diverse food matrices, with strong expertise in profiling indigenous South African products and in developing sensory communication tools, such as aroma and flavour wheels.
+• Explores diverse food matrices, with particular expertise in profiling indigenous South African products and developing sensory communication tools such as aroma and flavour wheels.

-• It supports industry through product benchmarking, monitoring consistency, product profiling, consumer studies, and identifying drivers of liking.
+• Supports industry through product benchmarking, consistencymonitoring, product profiling, consumer studies, and the identification of drivers of liking.

-• The team offers training workshops, conducts independent sensory research, and builds national and international collaborations to advance sensory science
+• Offers training workshops, conducts independent sensory research, and builds national and international collaborations to advance sensory science.

 Erika Moelich.jpg